 Electronic health records (EHRs) have been a promise of IT since the early days of the integrated healthcare computer system.
 Despite this, a huge number of patient records throughout the globe still only exist on paper.

-Blockchain-based electronic health records would allow records to be easily sent from one location to another making them, in effect, the first ever anywhere anytime electronic medical record.
-To potential of these kinds of records to transform patient care is enormous.
+Blockchain-based electronic health records would allow records to be easily sent from one location to another making them, in effect, the first-ever anywhere anytime electronic medical record.
+The potential of these kinds of records to transform patient care is enormous.

-They could even be linked to devices such as smart watches to provide real-time monitoring of a patient’s health.
-So, if for example, a patient with a heart condition exercises too strenuously, the device would be able to be able to warn him/her based on the information/recommendations held in his/her health record.
+They could even be linked to devices such as smartwatches to provide real-time monitoring of a patient’s health.
+So, if for example, a patient with a heart condition exercises too strenuously, the device would be able to warn him/her based on the information/recommendations held in his/her health record.

 Blockchain-based smart contract technology can also revolutionize the entire way that health organizations cope with ordering and distributing drugs.
 Smart contracts, where both parties agree to a digital contract that is then in force until a set of agreed-upon factors are met, would be able to underwrite many of the transactions that the world’s health organizations currently undertake.